 Health Outcomes Demonstration Project

-The Health Outcomes Demonstration Project is helping 20 nonprofits, including 10 NeighborWorks network organizations, measure the health outcomes of a range of programs, including housing and rehab, senior services and financial capability, to better serve the low- and moderate-income communities where they work.
-Continuing through June 2019, the project provides the participating organizations
+The Health Outcomes Demonstration Project supported 20 nonprofits, including 10 NeighborWorks network organizations, to measure the health outcomes of a range of programs, including housing and rehab, senior services and financial capability, and better serve the low- and moderate-income communities where they work.
+The multi-year project provided the participating organizations

 with technical assistance, up to $45,000 in grant funds, peer learning opportunities at three in-person convenings and the new Success Measures Health Tools

 to support their evaluation efforts.
-The groups will also have a subscription to the web-based Success Measures Data System which enables them to measure and document health outcomes using the 65 new health tools online.
+The groups also had a subscription to the web-based Success Measures Data System which enabled them to measure and document health outcomes using the health tools online.

-In addition to building the capacity of each organization to plan and conduct evaluations, the project aims to provide them with findings to be used for future program planning and for communicating impact to its many stakeholders.
-The results of the demonstration project will also be disseminated nationally in the community development, public health, community health and related fields, contributing to the ongoing efforts to reduce health disparities and improve health for all Americans.
+In addition to building the capacity of each organization to plan and conduct evaluations, the project provided them with findings to be used for future program planning and for communicating impact to its many stakeholders.
+The results of the demonstration project are being disseminated nationally by NeighborWorks and Enterprise in the community development, public health, community health and related fields, contributing to the ongoing efforts to reduce health disparities and improve health for all Americans.

 Success Measures Health Outcome Tools Publication